LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

 intro: Links are used when we want to guide the user to another location (usually another page).
 The link text should clearly describe what the link leads to.
-description: "Links are used when we want to guide the user to another location (usually another page). "
+description: 'Links are used when we want to guide the user to another location (usually another page). '
 previewImage: /img/link-primary.svg
 category: Button and links
 componentsNavigation:
   - name: Primary
   - name: Regular
-backgroundColor: "#fff"
+backgroundColor: '#fff'
 tabs:
   - content: >-
       ## How to use